xwmx/spotlight-actions/README.md

 # spotlight-login-shortcuts

-Use Spotlight on macOS for fast user switching, opening the login window, and other account operations.
+Use Spotlight on macOS for fast user switching, opening the login window, putting the system to sleep, and other account operations.

 `spotlight-login-shortcuts` generates an application for each username.